 - 9. The Operative Selwyn District Plan (OSDP) objectives give effect to the purpose of the Resource Management Act, and the OSDP policies in turn give effect to the OSDP objectives.
-The objectives are the end goals or end states (including environmental outcomes) to be strived for and the policies are the broad strategies to achieve the objectives. - 10.
-The proposed residential rezoning has been assessed against the relevant District Plan objectives and policies.
+The objectives are the end goals or end states (including environmental outcomes) to be strived for and the policies are the broad strategies to achieve the objectives.1 - 10.
+The proposed residential rezoning has been assessed against the relevant Operative District Plan objectives and policies.
 It concludes that the requested rezoning is entirely consistent with and meets the outcomes sought by the objectives and policies, including for urban/township growth and new residential areas, except for the restriction of urban development to RPS Map A greenfield areas (which are the OSDP Outline Development Plan areas).
-However, these requirements are out of step with the NPS-UD.
-The Site is not identified on the OSDP planning maps as future growth areas.
-In part that reflects the dominance of the CIAL noise contour, and the adoption of title boundaries and not the contour as defining affected land, as the most restrictive planning control over noise sensitive activities.
-Only the land off Nobeline Drive is identified as a possible future growth option in the Rolleston Structure Plan and as part of squaring up the town; and as a Future Development Area in Our Space Greater Christchurch Settlement Review Update (2019).
-This land is also within the RPS Projected Infrastructure Boundary. - 11.
-However, a more efficient use of the Site as a whole, and more efficient development, is for full urban development over al 53 ha, given the high demand but impending shortfall in land for housing at Rolleston, and the Site's location within a logical urban growth path for Rolleston.
+However, these requirements are out of step with the NPS-UD 2020. - 11.
+The Site is not identified on the OSDP planning maps as future growth areas. - 12.
+However, a more efficient use of the Site as a whole, and more efficient development, is for full urban development over all 13 ha, given the high demand but impending shortfall in land for housing at Rolleston, and the Site's location within a logical urban growth path for Rolleston.